How To Create Impactful Press Kits That Work

-You may have heard the term "press kit" being used in advertising and PR agencies, and may have even received a press kit for something.
+You may have heard the term press kit and may have even received a press kit for something.
 Although the form and function of a press kit can vary greatly by industry, the accepted definition of one is:

 "A package of promotional material provided to members of the press to brief them, especially about a product, service, or candidate."

 Because there's so much variety, let's look at the actual components that can make up a press kit, and how to assemble one that gives your product or service the best chance of free publicity, also known as earned media.

 If you do your press kit correctly, you will see a return many times greater than your initial investment, especially if the kit gets your product or service airtime on news stations, or write-ups online and in print media outlets.

 There's no rule book on creating press kits that specify what components you must include.
 Your press kits will vary based on what you're promoting and the type of media that will be receiving your press kit.
 Most press kits are mailed out, often to people who have administrative assistants, and it is your job to create a press kit that's interesting enough to get past the gatekeeper.
 Content and presentation matter a lot.
 You can also send your kit out electronically, although if it has ten parts that may get cumbersome.

 What you include is very important because a press kit should be an easy way to spotlight you or your business.
 Think of it as your company's greatest hits compilation, because you want the media to know about you and your products and services in one tidy package.